sidewayss/html-elements/README.md

 - `data-delay` is the number of milliseconds between `mousedown` and the start of spinning.
 - `data-interval` is the number of milliseconds between steps when spinning.

 These boolean attributes/properties are inverted.
-The default is: attribute = null (unset) / property = true:
+The default is: attribute = unset / property = true:
 - `data-no-keys` / `keyboards` disables/enables keyboard input.
 Combining it with `data-no-spin` effectively disables the element.
 - `data-no-spin` / `spins` controls the diplay of the spinner on hover (when not inputting via keyboard).
-- `data-no-confirm` / `confirms` controls the diplay of the confirm/cancel buttons on hover while inputting via keyboard.
+- `data-no-confirm` / `confirms` controls the diplay of the confirm/cancel buttons on hover during keyboard input.
 - `data-no-scale` / `autoScale` scales (or not) the buttons to match font size.
 - `data-no-width` / `autoWidth` auto-determines the width (or not).
 - `data-no-align` / `autoAlign` auto-aligns left/right and auto-adjusts `padding-right` for right-alignment.